mispy-archive/libtcod/README.md

-# libtcod-ruby 0.0.5
+# libtcod-ruby 0.0.7

 Ruby bindings for [libtcod 1.5.1](http://doryen.eptalys.net/libtcod/)

-Currently tested on Linux and Windows using Ruby 1.9.3; other platforms may work if you have libtcod in a place where ffi\_lib knows to get it.
-Basic wrapping of the C functions is complete, and a more idiomatic Ruby API is in progress.
+Currently tested on Linux and Windows using Ruby 1.9.3, and 32-bit OS X thanks to [@mistydemeo](https://github.com/mistydemeo).
+Other platforms may work if you have libtcod in a place where ffi\_lib knows to get it.
+All the original C functions are wrapped, following the [original documentation](http://doryen.eptalys.net/data/libtcod/doc/1.5.1/html2/line.html?c=true&cpp=false&cs=false&py=false&lua=false) closely.
+See the example for slight differences in invocation.

 ## Installation